US Airways, Inc. v. Barnett

 Facts

-In 1990, Robert Barnett (plaintiff) sustained a back injury while working as a cargo handler for US Airways, Inc. (US Air) (defendant).
+In 1990, Robert Barnett (plaintiff) sustained a back injury while working as a cargo handler for US Airways, Inc. (US Airways) (defendant).
 Barnett used seniority rights to transfer to a less strenuous mailroom position.
-US Air had a seniority system under which various job positions periodically opened up to seniority-based employee bidding.
+US Airways had a seniority system under which various job positions periodically opened up to seniority-based employee bidding.
 In 1992, Barnett learned other employees with higher seniority planned to bid for his mailroom position.
-Barnett asked US Air to accommodate his physical disability by making an exception to its seniority system and allowing him to keep the mailroom job.
-US Air decided not to grant the request.
+Barnett asked US Airways to accommodate his physical disability by making an exception to its seniority system and allowing him to keep the mailroom job.
+US Airways decided not to grant the request.
 Barnett lost his mailroom job.
-Barnett sued US Air under the Americans with Disabilities Act (ADA), 42 U.S.C. § 12101 et seq., alleging unlawful disability discrimination.
+Barnett sued US Airways under the Americans with Disabilities Act of 1990 (ADA), alleging unlawful disability discrimination.
 Barnett argued the requested accommodation—permanent assignment to the mailroom—was reasonable under the ADA.
-The district court granted summary judgment to US Air, but the court of appeals reversed.
-US Air sought review by the United States Supreme Court.
+US Airways argued that the accommodation was unreasonable because it required US Airways to violate its well-established seniority system.
+The district court granted summary judgment to US Airways, but the court of appeals reversed.
+The United States Supreme Court granted certiorari.

 Rule of Law